kalisio/kano/docs/guides/kano-api.md

 ::: tip Example
 If your Kano instance is exposed through `https://kano.foo.xyz` then the api is available on `https://kano.foo.xyz/api`.
-If for example you have the hubeau layer enabled (which instanciate both a `hubeau-stations` and a `hubeau-observations` features services), then the api will expose it's data on `https://kano.foo.xyz/api/hubeau-stations` and `https://kano.foo.xyz/api/hubeau-observations`
+If for example you have the hubeau hydro layer enabled (which instanciate both a `hubeau-hydro-stations` and a `hubeau-hydro-observations` features services), then the api will expose it's data on `https://kano.foo.xyz/api/hubeau-hydro-stations` and `https://kano.foo.xyz/api/hubeau-hydro-observations`
 :::

 ## Authentication